Discover exactly how much you'll be short in retirement

 You worked in marketing for 12 years (paying Social Security taxes), then became a teacher at 35.
 Under the old WEP rules, your Social Security benefit would've been slashed by ~$400/month.
 Now?
 You get the full benefit you earned—about $1,200/month.

 You started teaching at 22 and never worked jobs that paid Social Security taxes.
-WEP repeal doesn't affect you directly—if you never earned the required 40 Social Security credits, you still would not be eligible for Social Security retirement benefits.
+WEP repeal doesn't affect you directly—if you never earned the required 40 Social Security credits (10 years of covered employment), you would generally not qualify for Social Security retirement benefits on your own work record.
 But your pension remains unchanged.
+However, the GPO repeal may still help you — if your spouse earned Social Security, you could now be eligible for full spousal or survivor benefits that were previously reduced.

 Bottom line: If you worked non-teaching jobs before or during your teaching career, the WEP repeal could add meaningful income to your retirement—in many cases, several hundred dollars per month.
 That's real money that helps close the 30% gap!
 Individual benefit amounts vary based on your earnings record, pension, and claiming age.
 Check your personal estimate at ssa.gov/myaccount.